International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 harmonized rules on fair access to and use of data ([Data Act](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52022PC0068)) references both standards in its provisions for interoperability.

-Chapter VIII of the Data Act provides for essential requirements to be complied with regarding interoperability for operators of data spaces and data processing service providers as well as for essential requirements for smart contracts.
+[Chapter VIII of the Data Act,(https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=COM%3A2022%3A68%3AFIN)] provides for essential requirements to be complied with regarding interoperability for operators of data spaces and data processing service providers as well as for essential requirements for smart contracts.
 The chapter also enables open